jerbenne/283project/README.txt

    To make one of these the next song played, enter that number (or enter 0 for no change).

    Note: make sure your mp3 song names do not contain blanks.

+Continuing:

+1. Run the executable and when it says to load, type y.
+2. Pick a song to play to start the shuffle.